-NISTCSF.COMsM is a new initiative from itSM Solutions LLC in partnership with the University of Massachusetts (UMASS).
-The program is designed to help organizations acquire the knowledge and skills to build a NIST CSF program itself, or outsource that responsibility to UMASS or one of its licensed affiliates.
+NISTCSF.COM is a new initiative from itSM Solutions LLC in partnership with the University of Massachusetts (UMASS).
+The program is focused on helping organizations learn the knowledge and skills to design, implement and operate a Cybersecurity program based on the NIST Cybersecurity Framework (NIST CSF).

-The initiative is built around a cybersecurity "controls factory" methodology created by Larry Wilson the Chief Information Security Officer (CISO) in the University Presidents Office to help organizations operationalize the NIST CSF across an enterprise and its supply chain.
+The initiative is built around a "cybersecurity controls factory model" created by Larry Wilson the Chief Information Security Officer (CISO) in the University Presidents Office to help organizations operationalize the NIST CSF across an enterprise and its supply chain.